rahulk64/iss-extension/README.md

 # I Need Some Space

 A simple Chrome extension that relies on publicly available NASA APIs to create awe-inspiring home pages, featuring either a live satellite feed from the International Space Station or a random image generated from NASA's APOD, or Astronomy Picture of the Day.
 You can download the extension at [this link](https://chrome.google.com/webstore/detail/i-need-some-space/pnfnlobicflcdpdgggjmfdpodnpmepgg).
+Our other repository for the ISS live feed at [this link](https://github.com/iss-extension/iss-stream).

 ### Usage